dusktreader/cv/README.md

 - Modernized [APBS](https://github.com/Electrostatics/apbs) biomolecular research app by translating legacy FORTRAN code to ANSI C and migrating version control to Git.
-- Collaborated on human tracking in gigapixel video streams, transitioning research code from MatLab to C++ and designing a distributed computing platform.
+- Collaborated on human tracking in high-bandwisth video streams, transitioning research code from MatLab to C++ and designing a distributed computing platform.
 - Researched and developed object detection and classification methods in gigapixel images, utilizing various machine learning techniques.